-Baylor’s 2017 Freedom School is at Cesar Chavez Middle School June 14 through July 28, hosting 50 rising sixth graders from Chavez’s four feeder elementary schools—South Waco, Kendrick, Alta Vista and Bell’s Hill.
-Each of these schools serves a predominately non-White student population, and the majority of students are classified as economically disadvantaged.
+Baylor’s 2018 Freedom School is at Indian Spring Middle School June 13 through July 27, hosting rising sixth graders.
 This program is completely free and includes field trips, swimming lessons, and meals.

 In addition to a offering a service for children in the community, the program provides an opportunity for pre-service teachers enrolled in Baylor School of Education to work as Servant Leader Interns (SLIs) and serve children from diverse cultural and ethnic backgrounds.